-Las Vegas is reopening in one week
+Las Vegas reopens this week

 (CNN) — Detailed housekeeping checklists.
 Half-empty casinos.
 Reservations-only dining.
 No shows, nightclubs or sporting events.
-These are just some of the realities that travelers can expect when Las Vegas reopens for tourist traffic next week.
+These are just some of the realities that travelers can expect when Las Vegas reopens for tourist traffic this week.

 Put simply, Vegas will be back as of June 4, but it won't look like the destination we know and love.